Liam Kirk (ice hockey)

-Liam Kirk (born 3 January 2000) is a British professional ice hockey left winger currently playing under contract with Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
-Kirk began his career with the British Elite Ice Hockey League club the Sheffield Steelers.
+Liam Kirk (born 3 January 2000) is an English professional ice hockey player who is a forward for Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
+Kirk began his career with the Elite Ice Hockey League club the Sheffield Steelers.

-Internationally, Kirk has played for the British national team, helping them win promotion to the Elite Division at the 2018 IIHF World Championship Division I tournament, before playing an important role in the 2021 World Championship.
+Internationally, Kirk has played for the Great Britain national team, helping them win promotion to the Elite Division at the 2018 IIHF World Championship Division I tournament, before playing an important role in the 2021 World Championship.

-In June 2018, Kirk was drafted in the 2018 NHL Entry Draft by the Arizona Coyotes, becoming the first player born and trained in England to be selected by an NHL team.
+In June 2018, Kirk was drafted in the 2018 NHL entry draft by the Arizona Coyotes, becoming the first player born and trained in England to be selected by an NHL team.

 Playing career

 Sheffield Steelers

 Growing up in Maltby, a small former mining town in South Yorkshire, Kirk first got into hockey when his parents and family went to watch the Sheffield Steelers.
 His brother Jonathan got into ice hockey and Kirk wanted to be like his brother, so he also started playing.

 Kirk began playing for the Sheffield Junior Academy.
 He was selected for the Midlands Conference – a team consisting of the best players from the Midlands region of the UK at U11, U13, U15 and U17 level – every year of eligibility, winning the EIHA Conference Tournament twice and being named a tournament all-star six times out of a possible eight, as well as being named tournament MVP three times.

 Playing in the England U18 North League in the 2015–16 season, Kirk amassed a league-leading 98 points, with 60 goals and 38 assists.
 The same year, the U18 team from Sheffield won the league title.
 He was also selected for the Great Britain U16s.

 Continuing his success as an U18, Kirk played in the EPL for the Sheffield Steeldogs (league now defunct) and was signed by the Sheffield Steelers on a three-year apprentice contract.